by Tony Vidler

 The final point is answering the inevitable question of “how long should the letter be?”.

-While letters will often be considered by many to be ancient history, even someone who is a digital marketing enthusiast (such as myself) should concede that they may well have a place in cutting through the advertising clutter.
+While letters will often be considered by many to be ancient history, even someone who is a digital marketing enthusiast (such as myself) should concede that they may well have a place in cutting through the advertising noise today.

 If your marketing mix is lacking a genuinely personal touch that is not intrusive, then it just may be that a little bit of the old snail-mail might still have a use.